“Blockchain Identity Management offers a decentralized and secure solution that puts users back in control via a distributed trust model”

 Now, let’s understand how could the Blockchain Identity Management work

-Currently, people need a right way to manage their identity than paper-based documents.
+Currently, people need the right way to manage their identity than paper-based documents.
 The app for Blockchain Identity management will help people to verify and authenticate their identity in real-time.

 An individual will first have to download the mobile app from play or app store to establish his/her identity.